elek/ozone-stat/github-contributions.md

 # Bus factor (number of contributors responsible for the 50% of the prs) from last half year

-## Contributors until the half of the all contributions
+## Contributors until the half of the all contributions (last 6 month)